epfl-ada/ada-2022-project-toestewbrr/README.md

 | 9.
 [Open Information Extraction (OpenIE)](https://stanfordnlp.github.io/CoreNLP/openie.html) | Identifies relation between words as triples *(subject, relation, object of relation)*. |
 | 10.
 [Knowledge Base Population (KBP)](https://stanfordnlp.github.io/CoreNLP/kbp.html) | Filters meaningful relation triples. |

-Note: Due to the weakness of the computing power at our disposition, our analysis is currently restricted to [ADD NUMBER] romantic comedy movies.
+Note: Due to the weakness of the computing power at our disposition, our analysis is currently restricted to 1491 romantic comedy movies.
 A broader analysis will be performed on all movies when gaining access to computing clusters.

 From our custom pipeline, we extracted couples from all romantic comedy summaries.
 The **NER** annotator recognizes characters, while **coref** links together all common mentions of each character.
-The **OpenIE** and **KBP** annotators then conveniently label love relationships between entities as `per:spouse`.
+The **KBP** annotators then conveniently label love relationships between entities as `per:spouse`.
 By extracting these relationships, we identified [ADD NUMBER] relationships among [ADD NUMBER] different movies.

 ### 3. Preliminary findings and future analysis